kjell/mcn-2020-git-haiku/index.md

-None is travelling
+Wake!
+The sky is light!
-scatters in the night; Now see
+Heron's cry
-Splash!
+from looking at the moon.